Information Services

 Options Counseling

-Options Counseling is a free service for people age 60 and older, or age 22 and older with a disability.
-This service is short term.
+Options Counseling is a free, short term service for adults living with disabilities and older adults age 60+.
 Counselors can meet with consumers by phone, email, in person, or a combination.
 Options Counseling is available to people who reside at home, in nursing homes, rehabilitation facilities, hospitals, and to caregivers.

 Care Transitions